marloswn/cloud-immersion-bootcamp-hands-on/README.md

 # Cloud immersion hands on
 This project leverages a cutting-edge multicloud strategy, harnessing the power of both GCP and AWS, to deliver a state-of-the-art Infrastructure as Code (IAC) solution through the seamless integration of Terraform.
 It's a fictional scenario of a luxury hotel that needs to migrate its application and infrastructure to the cloud.
+This project is part of the Cloud Immersion bootcamp, hosted by <a href="https://thecloudbootcamp.com/" target="_blanck"> team.

 ## Required
 - Both AWS and GCP accounts